Using Mobile Strategy to Increase Sales for Restaurants in the Digital Age

 Although, mobile ordering isn’t the end-all be-all for restaurants yet, there is no substitute for good old-fashioned customer service and tasty food.
 Patrons still actually care about the overall dining experience.
 That goes from viewing a restaurants website to dining in for lunch.

-Yet, the success of some of these restaurants is a good indication that digital ordering should be considered as one of the biggest shifts in the industry since the invention of the drive-thru.
+Yet, the success of some of these restaurants in the digital age is a good indication that digital ordering should be considered as one of the biggest shifts in the industry since the invention of the drive-thru.
 Patrons today are much busier and they don’t eat inside as much as they used to.
-The convenience of pulling out one’s smartphone and placing a quick to-go order will be a requirement for a successful restaurant in 2018 and beyond.
+The convenience of pulling out one’s smartphone and placing a quick to-go order will be a requirement for a successful restaurant in the digital age.